We understand that digestive issues can be more than just uncomfortable — they can disrupt your entire

 Eat slowly and chew carefully.

-Doing so helps prevent indigestion and other discomfort, as your stomach won’t need to work as hard to digest your food.
+Doing so helps prevent indigestion and other discomfort, as your stomach won’t need to work as

 -